Macuyiko/blog/content/2013/2013_06_a-bukkit-jython-console-plugin-for-minecraft.md

 > Minecraft is a game about breaking and placing blocks.
 At first, people built structures to protect against nocturnal monsters, but as the game grew players worked together to create wonderful, imaginative things.
 >
 > It can also be about adventuring with friends or watching the sun rise over a blocky ocean.
-It’s pretty.
+Itâ€™s pretty.
 Brave players battle terrible things in The Nether, which is more scary than pretty.
 You can also visit a land of mushrooms if it sounds more like your cup of tea.

 Minecraft has been wildly successful.
 Not only because of the LEGO-like main gameplay, but also thanks to the developers' friendly stance towards modding, causing an incredible amount of modifications being released, ranging from [additional creatures to custom biomes](http://www.pcgamesn.com/minecraft/twenty-best-minecraft-mods).